Sh1vam6/60DaysofDevOps-Challenge/Day3&4/sol.md

-## Challenge 1: Fork and Clone  Project
+## Challenge 1: Fork and Clone  the Project

 1. Fork the repository on GitHub (https://github.com/sd031/eks-auto-mode-workshop)
 2. Clone your forked repository: